How to become a fashion designer without fashion school: is it really possible? Here's how

 The designer as the face and spokesman of the brand

-In order to have clear ideas and not confirm between stylist, stylist, designar (I know that all these anglicisms can be misleading), it is essential to understand well the central role of the designerhe is not just a creator of clothes, but the public face and spokesman of a style, an identity and, above all, a brand
+In order to have clear ideas and not get confused between stylist, stylist, designer (I know all these anglicisms can be misleading) it is essential to understand the central role of the designerhe is not just a creator of clothes, but the public face and spokesman of a style, an identity and, above all, a brand.

 As I told you, the stylist is just the tip of the iceberg, the guarantor that what we buy is not just a simple dress, but the expression of a philosophy, a way of life and a status symbol.